Best yoghurt in the UK reviewed

 It only includes milk and live cultures.

-In terms of lives cultures, Yeo Valley state they include Bifidobacterium, Lactobacillus acidophilus, and Streptococcus thermophilus.
+In terms of lives cultures, Yeo Valley state they include Lactobacillus acidophilus, Bifidobacterium and Streptococcus thermophilus.

 Of these: